Serving Personal Injury and Auto accidents injured clients across New Jersey and Pennsylvania with offices in Trenton, Bensalem, and Philadelphia

 Causes of Bike Accidents Not Involving Motor Vehicles

 While motor vehicle accidents account for serious injuries to cyclists, they are not the only cause of accidents or injuries to cyclists.
 There can be any number of reasons for cyclist accidents.
-For example, another cause of cyclists accidents is poor roadway conditions.
+For example, another cause of cyclist accidents is poor roadway conditions.
 Potholes, loose or uneven pavement or objects in the roadway can cause cyclists to lose balance and fall.
 Missing road signs or faulty signals can be to blame as well.
 In other cases, the accident may have been caused by a faulty bicycle or part, meaning the manufacturer caused the bike to malfunction.

 Whatever the reason for the injury, if you believe someone else is at fault, you should seek legal assistance.
 Speaking with our experienced attorneys will help you determine the potential legal responsibility of another party and whether you may be entitled to a recovery.
 While financial compensation cannot make up for the injuries suffered by you or a loved one, it can make a difference in your medical recovery and financial stability.